Human Oxysterol Binding Protein (OSBP) Protein

 Description

-Human OSBP Protein is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human OSBP Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto